MeetHayer/options-bsm-montecarlo-toolkit/README.md

 Three interactive notebooks in `notebooks/`:
 1. **BSM Pricing and Greeks** - Option pricing, Greeks computation, payoff diagrams
 2. **Implied Volatility** - IV solver, volatility surfaces, price sensitivity
-3. **Monte Carlo & Strategies** - MC simulation, straddles, hedging
+3. **Monte Carlo & Strategies** - MC simulation, straddles, strangles, hedging

 **🚀 [Launch Notebooks in Binder](https://mybinder.org/v2/gh/MeetHayer/options-bsm-montecarlo-toolkit/HEAD?labpath=notebooks)** (Click to run interactively in your browser)

-**Using Binder:** Click the link above → Wait for environment to build (2-3 min) → Click `notebooks` folder → Open any notebook → Use `Cell → Run All` for full interactive experience with all graphs and widgets.
+**Using Binder:** Click the link above → Wait for environment to build (2-3 min) → Click `notebooks` folder → Open any notebook → Use `Cell → Run All` → **Wait ~1 minute** for all cells to complete and visualizations to render for the full interactive experience.

 Or run locally: `jupyter notebook notebooks/`